We help divorcing and separating clients

 reach agreements so they and their families can move forward.
 Divorce

 can be challenging, and your decisions can have a lasting effect on your finances,

 children, and relationships.
 We help clients reach

 mutually-agreeable solutions with integrity and respect towards all.
-Collaborative divorce attorney and mediator J. Mark Weiss
+Collaborative attorney and mediator J. Mark Weiss

 can provide assistance to help you reach a consensual agreement.
-In a
+Using

-Collaborative Divorce or a divorce mediation, we focus on your priorities and
+Collaborative Law or mediation, we focus on your priorities and

 goals, develop an understanding of the available options, and support you in

 making good decisions that are based on your own values.

 In court, too often everyone loses—even the “winner.”
 Courts are simply not well-suited to restructuring families.
 Court